What the forum is for

 Give each other the benefit of the doubt: it can be very easy to misinterpret other people’s comments, especially when read or written in haste.
 Sarcasm and humour are particularly easy to misunderstand.

-Please don’t post comments intended to annoy or inflame other users.
+Please don’t post comments just to annoy or inflame other users.

 2) Celebrate difference and disagree respectfully